tier4/caret_doc/docs/tips/get_callbacks.md

 get_callbacks(self, *callback_names: str)
 ```

-- It gets callbacks that match the string.
+- The 'get_callbacks()' gets callbacks that match the string.
-- It can contain '*' or '?' as regular expression.
-NOTE: You can't use other regular expresion like '+'.
+- The 'get_callbacks()' can contain '*' or '?' as regular expression.
+NOTE: User can't use other regular expresion like '+'.

 ## Usage